Note Taking Services

 - Your note taker is responsible for contacting you if they will be absent from class.
 In such cases, you are in charge of making alternate arrangements for note taking.
 Keep in mind that note takers, like all students, may have legitimate reasons for which they cannot attend class.

 - Having a note taker Accommodation does not relieve you of the necessity to attend class.
-If you do not attend class, your note taker is not obligated to provide you with notes from the missed classes, unless the absence is approved by Disability Services.
+If you do not attend class, your note taker is not obligated to provide you with notes from the missed classes, unless the absence is approved by Disability & Access Service.

-- Notify the Office of Disability Services immediately if there are any changes in your note taking request, especially if you decide that you no longer need the note taker.
+- Notify Disability & Access Services immediately if there are any changes in your note taking request, especially if you decide that you no longer need the note taker.

 Required Procedure for Note Takers

-- Note taking students must register at the Office of Disability Services within the first four weeks of the semester.
-Note takers who have not completed the required paperwork within that time cannot be guaranteed payment by the Office of Disability Services.
-We also recommend setting up Direct Deposit through the StudentLink.
+- Note taking students must register at Disability & Access Services within the first four weeks of the semester.
+Note takers who have not completed the required paperwork within that time cannot be guaranteed payment by Disability & Access Services.

-- If this is your first time working for BU: When registering at the Office of Disability Services you will also need to fill out an I-9 Form, which requires certain documents to verify your identity.
+- If this is your first time working for BU: When registering with Disability & Access Services you will also need to fill out an I-9 Form, which requires certain documents to verify your identity.
 A passport is ideal, but a complete list of options can be found on the USCIS website.
 You must bring one document from List A, or one document from List B plus another from List C. We can only accept original documents.

 - The note taker service is confidential.
 You should not divulge to anyone the name of or any information about the student receiving notes.